JourneyJ012/yaRSSa/readme.md

 ## Features

-Nothing yet.
-This is a beginner project for me, where I'm learning git, socket, and RSS.
+- Add RSS feeds
+- Get specific items from RSS feeds (image, url, etc)

+## Todo (closely ordered to when it comes out)

+- fix IndexError (est: feb)
+- make specific errors for every problem (est: march)
+- flaresolverr support (further future)
+- plugins (further future)

 ## Known Problems

 - Doesn't work on Brave browser
-- Non-existant elements on ANY item will cause a crash (to be focused on first)
+- Non-existant elements on ANY item will cause a full (to be focused on first)
 - Python may keep the port used after throwing an error.